JiakangC/ML4DE_Challenge/README.md

 5. Check the website to see your team's current ranking

 The Maths4DL team wishes you all best of luck for the competition!

+Note this repo is simply copy from https://github.com/m4DL-Mathematics-for-Deep-Learning/ML4DE_hackathon